Facts

 Practicalities

-• Getting there: On the edge of Ipoh so it is very easy to reach, even using Grab or similar, though getting out at the end may be more difficult if you do not have your own transport.
+- Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kuala Lumpur, we recommend Baolau.
+On the edge of Ipoh so it is very easy to reach, even using Grab or similar, though getting out at the end may be more difficult if you do not have your own transport.

-• Water sources: A good source at the river/stream (251m) and a spot for emergency only higher up (576m).
+- Water sources: A good source at the river/stream (251m) and a spot for emergency only higher up (576m).
 Best take enough bottled drinks with you on what is a fairly short hike.
+On the Kledang trail it is not recommended to use any stream water as this is a very popular semi-urban trail with a higher risk of pollution.
+Bottled water is best.

 Local Average Monthly Rainfall